Think Outside the Help Wanted Box

 Step Up Your Referral Incentives

 If you don’t offer an incentive for employees who refer people for open positions, start one.
 If you do offer one, but it’s not producing results, re-think it.
 The most common incentive is cash for an employee who refers someone who is hired and then stays for over three months or so.
-That can be effective tool in employee recruitment, but it usually gets stale fairly quickly.
+That can be an effective tool in employee recruitment, but it usually gets stale fairly quickly.
 Consider non-cash incentives, such as a preferred schedule or a comp day.
 Employees aren’t the only source for employment referrals.
 Give your business card to vendors, customers, and people in other industries who provide you with good service.
 You never know who might be looking for a job or know someone who is.

 Catch the Boomerangs